Address130 E 62nd St Upper East SideSee nearby area

 Lonely Planet review

-This is a great-value place for the neighborhood.
+This is a good-value place for the neighborhood.
 But note that this is a characterful, vintage structure: there is no elevator, the floors are a bit creaky, and in winter, heat is provided by steam radiators.
+Breakfast costs extra.

 Our independent authors have visited 1871 House and selected this as one of our recommended historic hotels in Upper East Side.